Mini Cooper Insurance Rates

 Once you’ve read through the material outlined in this article, you will be ready to spot a MINI insurance quote that works for your budget.
 In fact, you can get begin comparing MINI car insurance group rates by entering your five-digit ZIP code into our free online quote tool.

-U.S. average insurance rates for a Mini Cooper are $1,220 a year for full coverage.
-Comprehensive insurance costs approximately $250 each year, collision insurance costs $450, and liability costs $384.
-Liability-only insurance costs as little as $432 a year, and high-risk driver insurance costs $2,640 or more.
+U.S. average auto insurance rates for a Mini Cooper are $1,220 annually including full coverage.
+Comprehensive insurance costs an estimated $250 each year, collision insurance costs $450, and liability costs around $384.
+Liability-only insurance costs as low as $432 a year, and high-risk driver insurance costs $2,640 or more.
 Teen drivers pay the highest rates at up to $4,582 a year.

 Average premium for full coverage: $1,220

-These estimates include $500 policy deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
-Estimates are averaged for all states and Cooper models.
+Prices include $500 policy deductibles, 30/60 bodily injury liability limits, and includes UM/UIM and medical coverage.
+Estimates are averaged for all 50 U.S. states and Cooper models.

 Price Range from Low to High

-For the average driver, Mini Cooper insurance prices range from the low end price of $432 for a discount liability-only rate to a high rate of $2,640 for high-risk insurance.
+For a driver in their 40's, Mini Cooper insurance prices range from as cheap as $432 for a discount liability-only rate to a high rate of $2,640 for a driver who requires high-risk insurance.

 Geographic Price Range

-Your location can make a big difference on car insurance rates.
-Rural locations have lower incidents of accident claims than larger metro areas.
-The graphic below illustrates how location impacts auto insurance prices.
+Where you live can make a big difference on the price of auto insurance.
+More rural locations have fewer comprehensive and collision claims than larger metro areas.
+The graphic below illustrates how location helps determine insurance prices.

-The ranges above show why all drivers should compare rates using their specific location, instead of making a decision based on price averages.
+The ranges above highlight why all drivers should compare prices for a targeted area and their own personal driving habits, instead of making a decision based on price averages.

 Use the form below to get customized rates for your location.